Glossary TermApril 20, 2024

 • News or events are driving action

-• Liquidity is good - you can enter/exit easily
+• Liquidity is good — you can easily enter and exit

 Low volume means: